Can You Have Multiple Life Insurance Policies?

 buyingAHouse icon

-A policy could be tailored to match the duration and amount of your mortgage, ensuring that your family wouldn't be burdened with mortgage payments should anything happen to you.
+You can tailor your policy to match your mortgage duration and amount, ensuring your family won't be burdened with mortgage payments should anything happen to you.

 studentThinking icon